 This article, “Unaccompanied Children at the Border: Can Museums Help?” from the Center for the Future of Museums blog, recognizes that poorly-resourced detention centers housing unaccompanied and separated children in border states can benefit from museums getting involved in meeting educational and entertainment needs.
 It also offers museum practitioners ideas for how to collaborate with humanitarian and governmental agencies, share personnel and materials, and foster dialogue through exhibitions and programming.

-In light of emerging migration trends and new immigrant communities, the Tenement Museum decided to expand its goals and outreach.
-This article by the museum’s president takes a close look at its first step: revising the museum’s mission and vision statement.
-It shows the importance of using nuanced and accurate language in your institution’s mission statement to include (im)migrant communities.
+The Tenement Museum decided to expand its goals and outreach in light of emerging migration trends and new immigrant communities.
+This article by the museum’s president shows the importance of using nuanced and accurate language in your institution’s mission statement to include (im)migrant communities.

-UPenn’s Museum of Archaeology and Anthropology hired Syrian and Iraqi refugees and trained them as tour guides for exhibitions in the Middle Eastern galleries.
-Today’s conditions in these regions are put into conversation with the historical objects through guides sharing their stories.
+UPenn’s Museum of Archaeology and Anthropology hired Syrian and Iraqi refugees and trained them as tour guides for exhibitions in the Middle Eastern galleries, putting today’s conditions in these regions into conversation with the historical objects.

 The Citizenship Project from the New York Historical Society Museum and Library is “a major initiative to help the more than one million legal immigrants in the New York region become American citizens through free civics and American history classes.”
 In addition to these classes, the project offers family activities, recordings of public talks, and art and history exhibitions- all connected to citizenship and immigrant experiences.
 A detailed account of a Citizenship Project class activity involving object interpretation can be found in this article from the project’s manager Samantha Rijkers.